-The food voucher will be sent in the form of a gift card to a major grocery chain in Canada.
-In the case of rural or international students who do not have access to one of the major Canadian grocery chain listed, we will make an alternative arrangement for the $50 food voucher.

-Students who are unsuccessful will be notified and redirected to other sources of support AUSU and AU has to offer, and will have the opportunity to apply again in the following month if they are still facing food insecurity.

-Students can be awarded this voucher once per calendar year.

-NOW - In the case of rural or international students who do not have access to one of the major Canadian grocery chains available, we will make other arrangements.
+In the case of rural or international students who do not have access to one of the major Canadian grocery chains available, we will make other arrangements.

 Students who are unsuccessful will be notified and redirected to other sources of support.
 They will also have the opportunity to apply again in the following month if they still face food insecurity.

 Students are eligible to be awarded this voucher once per calendar year.